konilabs/docker-znc-ldap/README.md

 At first container run, a self signed SSL certificate is generated in `{DATADIR}/znc.pem`.
 You can replace it after if needed

+`SSL_DOMAIN` variable can be changed to reflect self signed certificate domain name generation

 ## External Modules

 If you need to use external modules, simply place the original `*.cpp` source